Author:

 Producing meaningful error messages can sometimes be challenging for developer tools such as compilers and type checkers due to various constraints, including limited context and character count.

-By associating a unique code to each diagnostic (warning or error) we relief tools from having to condense a lot of textual information into a - sometime cryptic - generic, single sentence.
-Furthermore, as specific wording of errors and warnings is improved over time, error codes remain constant, providing a search-engine friendly way to index and reference diagnostics.
+By associating a unique code to each diagnostic we relieve tools from having to condense a lot of textual information into a - sometime cryptic - generic, single sentence.
+Furthermore, as specific wording of errors and warnings is improved over time, diagnostic codes remain constant, providing a search-engine friendly way to index and reference diagnostics.

-An good example of this is the expression updates a literal error message, introduced in OTP 27.
+A good example of this is the expression updates a literal warning message, introduced in Erlang/OTP 27.
 Given the following code:

 -define(DEFAULT, #{timeout => 5000}).